ckb-js/lumos-doc/docs/reference/ckbaccount.md

   50,000 CKB can be claimed for each Testnet address from the [faucet](https://faucet.nervos.org/) per 24 hours.

 ### Step 6.
-Check the Balance for the Account of Alice.
+Check the balance for the account of Alice.

 To check the balance of an account on DEV chain or Testnet, execute the `ckb-cli wallet get-capacity --address <the Testnet address of the account>` command.